kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 Relations to other KEPs:
 - [KEP 4815](https://github.com/kubernetes/enhancements/issues/4815): The partitioned devices can be a shareable device or have mutually exclusive partitions where one partition is shareable and the other is not.
 - [KEP 5007](https://github.com/kubernetes/enhancements/issues/5007): The allocated share can be provisioned at the pre-bind step.
-- [KEP 4817](https://github.com/kubernetes/enhancements/issues/4817): A single network device can be shared across multiple pods, with each allocated share's `NetworkData` identified by a unique Share UID.
+- [KEP 4817](https://github.com/kubernetes/enhancements/issues/4817): A single network device can be shared across multiple pods, with each allocated share's `NetworkData` identified by a unique Share ID.

 A motivating use case is to allocate a shareable network device in the [CNI DRA driver](https://github.com/kubernetes-sigs/cni-dra-driver) which can be selected by more than one pod on demand during scheduling.